 How to deal: Stretch marks don’t usually disappear, but in most cases, the color does fade, blending into your skin tone.
-You may be able to help it along with some good, old-fashioned moisturizing.
+Help it along with some good, old-fashioned moisturizing.
 Bumpies recommend Bio Oil, Palmer’s Cocoa Butter and Mamma Mio’s Goodbye Stretch Marks.
 Others recommend just waiting it out.
 If your marks are severe, and you can’t bear the thought of living with them, talk to your dermatologist about other, more intensive treatments.

 7. Bigger (or smaller!) boobs

-You can embrace your new figure, like Hannah B. did; she says, “I’m loving having bigger boobs!
+Embrace your new figure, like Hannah B. did; she says, “I’m loving having bigger boobs!
 I’m usually a small B-cup so I’m enjoying it now!”
-Go ahead and buy some deep V-necks to show off your newfound cleavage.
+If you want, buy some deep V-necks to show off your newfound cleavage.

 8. Postpregnancy paunch

 Newsflash: Right after having a baby, you’re still going to look pregnant.
-And it will take some time before your uterus shrinks back to its original size.
+And it will take time for your uterus to shrink back to its original size.
 Even then, Holmström says your tummy might not become perfectly flat and firm.
 “When you’re pregnant,” she notes, “there is so much stretching that takes place all over.
 Having loose skin on your abdomen is totally normal.”

 More from The Bump: